karnikamit/lengaburu-traffic/README.md

 # lengaburu-traffic
-The  repo for code refactoring problem coding challenge in Backend problem set 3.
-This will have different folders for implementations in different languages
+This is the repo for the code you need to refactor for GeekTrust [coding problem set3](https://www.geektrust.in/lengaburu).
+It has different folders for implementations in different languages.
+Currently we have code in Java and Python.